zailfyer/Icarus_Mods/README.md

 # Zailfyers Rebalanced Rewards
 * Increases exotics and enzyme reward range for horde mode
 * Increases ice reward from shovel and hand pick up
-* increases wood amount from drift wood
+* Increases wood amount from drift wood

 # Zailfyers Red Only Extraction
 * Red Exotics extract 10s
-* Organic Clenser prosseses exotics faster
+* Organic Cleanser processes exotics faster
 * Strange Plants produce seeds when planted
-* planted Strange Plants have less fatigue
+* Planted Strange Plants have less fatigue
-* Strange Plants in the wild can yieald more exotics
+* Strange Plants in the wild can yield more exotics
-* Tomatos and Potatos harvested in the wild have a small chance to produce Red Exsotic Plant seeds
+* Tomatos and Potatos harvested in the wild have a small chance to produce Red Exotic Plant seeds

 # Zailfyers Sledgehammer Talent
-* makes Miner Endurance I and Miner Endurance II Talents effect the sledgehammer as well
+* Makes Miner Endurance I and Miner Endurance II Talents affect the sledgehammer as well

 # Zailfyers Starter Kits
 * NEW Kit in workshop for tier 3 benches
-	* Machineing bence
+	* Machining bench
-	* Concrete furncace
+	* Concrete furnace
 	* Forge
 	* Advaced textiles bench
 	* Advance masonry bench
 * NEW Kit in workshop for tier 4 benches
 	* Fabricator
-	* Electrice furnace
+	* Electric furnace
 	* Foundry
 	* Electric masonry bench
 	* Electric textiles bench
 	* Material processor
 * NEW Kit in workshop for Power Production
-	* Biofule Generator
+	* Biofuel Generator
-	* Biofule can
+	* Biofuel can
 	* Solar Panel
 	* Water Wheel
 	* 2 Wind Turbines
-	* Wireing Tool
+	* Wiring Tool
 	* Water Pump
-	* Hoseing Tool
+	* Hosing Tool
 # Zailfyers Stacks Recipes
-* many stack counts increased
+* Many stack counts increased
-* electronics are cheeper
+* Electronics are cheaper
-* electric lights are cheeper
+* Electric lights are cheaper
-* Material processor is cheeper
+* Material processor is cheaper
-* electric furnace is cheeper
+* Electric furnace is cheaper
+* Electric Composter is cheaper
+* Electric Masonry Bench is cheaper
+* Deep ore scanner recipe altered
+* Most tools ingot requirement reduced
+* Caveworm scales can be used to make crushed bone
+* Wiring Tool is cheaper
+* Hosing Tool is cheaper
+* Poison paste can be made with poison sacs

 # Zailfyers Unleashed Exotics
-* all exploration prospects spawn exotics from all posible locations
+* Exotic nodes have the potential to spawn in any location on the map for all Exploration Prospects
-* increased spawn amount to 3 - 6 nodes
+* Increased spawn amount to 3 - 6 nodes for Olympus and Styx
+* Prometheus has 4-7 nodes
-* increased defualt reasource amount 200 - 500
+* Increased default resource amount to 200 - 500

 # Zailfyers Workshop Tools
 * Reworks all the damage and durability of workshop tools to be closer to the craftable versions
-* many workshop items have there bonus stats tweeked in minor ways
+* Many workshop items have their bonus stats tweaked in minor ways
-* mxc furnace has its own recipe list with utility inbetween the stone furnace and the concrete furnace
+* MXC furnace has its own recipe list with utility inbetween the stone furnace and the concrete furnace
-* mxc campfire is lighter and has 2 more inventory slots
+* MXC campfire is lighter and has 2 more inventory slots
-* NEW Inaris "Ligna" Axe an axe tailord for deforestation
+* NEW Inaris "Ligna" Axe an axe tailored for deforestation
-* NEW Inaris "Venator" Knife the ultimat hunting tool
+* NEW Inaris "Venator" Knife the ultimate hunting tool
-* NEW Inaris "Delver" Pickaxe an ideal pickaxe for all your mineing needs
+* NEW Inaris "Delver" Pickaxe an ideal pickaxe for all your mining needs

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------